Impressive battery life (for Wear OS)

 The TicWatch Pro 4G/LTE is the successor to Mobvoi’s first flagship TicWatch and they look so similar that it’s almost impossible to tell the difference between the two at a glance.

-As the moniker suggests, the new model comes with cellular support in partnership with Verizon, but has the Chinese company hidden away any other goodies in this familiar-looking package?
+As the moniker suggests, the latest model comes with cellular support in partnership with Verizon, but has the Chinese company hidden away any other goodies in this familiar-looking package?

 Find out in Android Authority’s TicWatch Pro 4G/LTE review!